 The Department of Criminology and Criminal Justice would like to offer you a warm welcome and pass along some key information to get you started.

-You will find a list of courses in the Cyber Criminology minor here.
+You will find a list of courses in the Cyber Criminology minor in the UA Undergraduate Catalog.
 However, it is critical that you read and understand the following important items in order to successfully complete the minor:

 - The minor is designed to be completed in no less than 18 months.
 If you plan on graduating in less than three full semesters (not including summer semesters), you likely will not be able to complete this minor.